danduboinamahesh/Traffic-Data-Pipeline/README.md

 ## Project Overview

 The Real-Time Traffic Data Monitoring Pipeline is a scalable data engineering solution designed to ingest, process, and analyze streaming traffic data for real-time insights.
 This project leverages modern Lakehouse architecture using Databricks, PySpark, Delta Lake, and AWS services to build an end-to-end pipeline that handles high-volume traffic sensor data efficiently.
 Traffic data (vehicle count, speed, timestamps, etc.) is streamed through Amazon Kinesis, processed in near real-time, and stored across Bronze, Silver, and Gold layers in Delta Lake for structured analytics and reporting.

 The pipeline ensures:

--Reliable ingestion of streaming data
+- Reliable ingestion of streaming data
--Data cleansing and validation
+- Data cleansing and validation
--Real-time computation of traffic metrics
+- Real-time computation of traffic metrics
--Scalable storage and optimized querying
+- Scalable storage and optimized querying
 ---
 ## Project Objective
 - Build a scalable real-time traffic monitoring pipeline to handle continuous data from sensors